-- TMDL = Total Maximum Daily Load, or the maximum loading a waterbody can receive without violating water quality standards; - WLA = Wasteload allocation, or the portion of the TMDL allocated to existing or future point sources; - LA = Load allocation, or the portion of the TMDL allocated to existing or future nonpoint sources; and - MOS = Margin of safety, or an accounting of uncertainty about the relationship between pollutant loads and receiving water quality.
+- LC loading capacity, or the greatest loading a waterbody can receive without violating water quality standards; - WLA wasteload allocation, or the portion of the TMDL allocated to existing or future point sources; - LA load allocation, or the portion of the TMDL allocated to existing or future nonpoint sources; and - MOS margin of safety, or an accounting of the uncertainty about the relationship between pollutant loads and receiving water quality.
 The margin of safety can be provided implicitly through analytical assumptions or explicitly by reserving a portion of the loading capacity.